CodeIgniter 4 HMVC Programming Tutorial

 Open project into terminal and type this spark command to create controller into Student Module.

 It will create a file named StudentController.php into /Modules/Student/Controllers folder.
-In command “Modules\Student” is the namespace we have given to create controller inside this.
+In command “Modules\Student” is the namespace.

 Open file StudentController.php and write this code into it.